cflint/CFLint/README.md

 ## Introduction

-The most simple options for executing CFLint is via the command line.
-CFLint currently has a UI mode (triggered by -ui on the command line) which will be removed by the latest for CFLint 2.0 - see [issue 316](https://github.com/cflint/CFLint/issues/316).
+The simplest options for executing CFLint is via the command line.
+CFLint currently has a UI mode (triggered by -ui on the command line) which will be removed by the latest for CFLint 2.0 - see [Issue #316](https://github.com/cflint/CFLint/issues/316).
 If you rely on the UI mode, you're unfortunately on your own - no more work will go into this from here onwards.

 ## Configuration

-Alternatively to the commannd line you can supply a global configuration via the -configfile switch or put .cflintrc files into certain directories.
+Alternatively to the command line, you can supply a global configuration via the `-configfile` switch or put `.cflintrc` files into certain directories.
 Configuring CFLint this way conceptually allows you to run specific rules in specific parts of your application.

-CFlint currently supports XML- and JSON-based configuration.
+CFLint currently supports XML- and JSON-based configuration.
 XML-based configuration will be deprecated in CFLint 1.3.0 and removed in CFLint 2.0.

 ### Rules

 When CFLint executes, it scans and parses your code (using CFParser).
 The syntax tree is then being examined against a set of built-in rules.
-In CFLint those rules are called and implemented as plugins (they live in /src/main/java/com/cflint/plugins).
-By default all rules will be used against your codebase.
+In CFLint, those rules are called and implemented as plugins (they live in `/src/main/java/com/cflint/plugins`).
+By default, all rules will be used against your codebase.
 This is what a lot of people will do, but using configuration allows you to build a custom scenario to test your code against.
-See RULES.md for more information on rules and their meaning.
+See [RULES.md](./RULES.md) for more information on rules and their meaning.

 ### Global configuration

-The -configfile options can be used to replace the standard global configuration file.
+The `-configfile` options can be used to replace the standard global configuration file.

-The standard configuration is src/main/resources/cflint.definition.json.
+The standard configuration is `src/main/resources/cflint.definition.json`.
 Common usage of CFLint usually does not require replacing this file.

 ### Folder-based configuration

-Putting a .cflintrc file into a directory allows you to specify certain rules that should be executed for this directory and its children.
-Additionally you can specify a handful of other properties.
+Putting a `.cflintrc` file into a directory allows you to specify certain rules that should be executed for this directory and its children.
+Additionally, you can specify a handful of other properties.

-An example .cflintrc file is shown below:
+An example `.cflintrc` file is shown below:

      {
        "output" : [ ],
        "rule" : [ ],